GenSpectrum/LAPIS-SILO/README.md

 When pushing to github, a separate Docker image will be built, which runs the formatter.
 (This is a workaround, because building with clang-tidy under alpine was not possible yet.)

+# Code Style Guidelines

+## Naming

+We mainly follow the styleguide provided by [google](https://google.github.io/styleguide/cppguide.html), with a few additions.
+The naming is enforced by clang-tidy.
+Please refer to `.clang-tidy` for more details on naming inside the code.
+Clang-tidy can not detect filenames.
+We decided to use snake_case for filenames.